wp-plugins/name-directory/readme.txt

  - Show/Hide suggestion form
  - Show/Hide submitter name
  - Show/Hide a horizontal rule between the entries
+ - Choose if it has to be presented in 1, 2 or 3 columns

 The administration view of this plugin has the familiar look and feel of (the rest of) the Wordpress Administration panel.
 I have done my best to enable some AJAX-features in the administration panel, so you can work efficiently while adding new entries.